Camming

 In practice

 Camming is expressed through live sessions, amateur content creation, and interactive platforms where performers and viewers communicate in real time.
 It spans casual sharing with a single partner or small community through to professional, monetised performance.
 A defining advantage of the digital medium is control: performers manage their audience, anonymity, and boundaries far more readily than in physical settings, and the relationship overlaps with adjacent consensual interests such as sharing one's partner and public display.
+Where camming is paid work, those boundaries are also working conditions: what a performer will and will not do, which requests they decline and which viewers they block are decisions made by the person doing the work, not concessions owed to a paying audience.

 Psychology